LiberTEM/LiberTEM/docs/source/udf.rst

 By-frame processing
 -------------------
 Note that :meth:`~libertem.udf.UDFFrameMixin.process_frame` method can interpreted in a slightly different manner for different types of buffer with which you are dealing.
-If the type of the buffer is :code:"sig", then :meth:`~libertem.udf.UDFFrameMixin.process_frame` can be viewed as iteratively `merging` the previous computations (i.e., the result computed on previously considered set of frames) and a newly added frame.
+If the type of the buffer is :code:`"sig"`, then :meth:`~libertem.udf.UDFFrameMixin.process_frame` can be viewed as iteratively `merging` the previous computations (i.e., the result computed on previously considered set of frames) and a newly added frame.
 If the type of the buffer is :code:`"nav"`, then :meth:`~libertem.udf.UDFFrameMixin.process_frame` can be viewed as performing operations on each frame independently.
 Intuitively, when the type of the buffer is :code:`"nav"`, which means that it uses the navigation dimension, two different frames correspond to two different scan positions, so the `merging` is in fact an assignment of the result to the correct slot in the result buffer.
 Lastly, if the type of the buffer is :code:`"single"`, then :meth:`~libertem.udf.UDFFrameMixin.process_frame` can be